intermine/im-docs/docs/system-requirements/hardware/index.rst

 Database servers
 ~~~~~~~~~~~~~~~~

+The hardware used for a data loading has a significant impact on data loading performance.
+The main recommendations we have are:

+* Install lots of RAM, like 16GB or more, but watch out for multiple RAM modules slowing down your RAM access speed.
+* Have at least two real CPUs - hyperthreading doesn’t count.
+Preferably have at least four CPUs.
+* It is more important to have fast individual CPUs than a lot of CPUs for a build server.
+InterMine does use multiple threads during data loading, but not asymmetrically - there is one thread which takes a lot of the CPU time.
+On the other hand, for a production server, having a few more CPUs is more important.
+* Have a decent IO subsystem.
+We currently use a fibrechannel attached RAID array of 16 15krpm discs for our build servers.

+Example

  * 8 cores
  * 32 GB RAM
  * ~2TB usable storage (SAS disks are faster than SATA but more expensive)